 Piercestown NS (18558E)

-1 INTRODUCTION: In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of Piercestown NS has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
+1 INTRODUCTION: In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour guidelines issued by the NEWB, the Board of Management of Piercestown NS has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013.
-The policy was drafted by a sub-committee of the Board of Management (Bríd Quigley, Ann O’Mahony, Eamonn Barrett) and consultations took place with Piercestown Parents Committee and teachers.

 - A positive school culture and climate which is welcoming of difference and diversity and is based on inclusivity which encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and which promotes respectful relationships across the school community;